First visit?

 Welcome to the BIC community!

-All brain injuries are traumatic to those affected – both survivors and caregivers – but not all brain injuries are traumatic brain injuries (TBI).
-TBI's are one type of acquired brain injury (ABI).
-The common denominator is the body's most important and least understood organ, the human brain.
-Common causes of brain injury are included here.
+All brain injuries are traumatic to those affected, but not all brain injuries are traumatic brain injuries (TBI).
+TBI’s are one type of acquired brain injury (ABI).
+The common denominator is the body’s most vital and least understood organ, the human brain.

 Brain injury changes lives.
-Those living with a brain injury are often neglected and misunderstood because the problems are invisible, which makes them easier to ignore or misdiagnose.
+Those living with a brain injury are often neglected and misunderstood, in part because many effects of brain injury are invisible, which makes it easier to ignore or misdiagnose symptoms.

 The content of the Brain Injury Connection (BIC) is for informational purposes only and not intended to provide professional advice upon which readers should rely.
 Prior to making use of any information provided by the BIC, you should consult with an appropriate professional.
 The BIC may receive donations, fees or other monetary or non-monetary benefits from individuals or organizations mentioned herein.
 The BIC does not support or endorse any business, method, program, facility or treatment mentioned by the BIC.
 Read the full BIC Disclaimer here.